 Indonesia is the world's largest Fischer's lovebird producer and the origin of most widely traded Aqua Homo lines.
 The Philippines hosts several established Aqua Homo and Aqua Homo Opaline operations.
 When importing from either country:

 The safest way to verify Aqua Homo is to see at least one clutch result from the bird paired with a confirmed Green.
 A genuine Homo produces zero visual Aqua offspring in that cross, all chicks carry the allele as a split but look completely normal green.
-If the seller shows you visual Aqua chicks from their "Homo × Green" pairing, the bird is not Homo, it is a B1 or B2 Visual.
+If you are shown visual Aqua chicks from a "Homo × Green" pairing, the bird is not a Homo paired to a pure Green.
+Note that a clean nest of green-looking chicks on its own does not prove Homo, because an Aqua B1 or Aqua B2 over pure Green also throws no visuals.
+To settle it, pair the bird to a confirmed Aqua Homo.

 Aqua combined with other mutations